clojuredocs/guides/articles/cookbooks/strings.md

 Remember that `cl-format` represents a (potentially unreadable) language which your audience didn't sign up to learn.
-If you're the sort of person who likes it, try to only use it in that sweetspot where it provides high clarity for little complexity.
+If you're the sort of person who likes it, try to only use it in that sweetspot where it provides clarity for little complexity.

 ``` clojure
 ;; The first param prints to *out* if true.
 To string if false.